 I tell thee –

-Next novel I am planning out down to the *beat*!
-This one I did by lots and lots of notes, both typed and voice, all of which I had to consolidate.
-I’m *still* consolidating them, and that process will go on right to the end when – no doubt – I throw half of them away!
+The next novel I am planning out down to the beat!
+This one I planned via lots and lots of notes, both typed and voice, all of which I had to consolidate.
+I’m still consolidating them, and that process will go on right to the end when – no doubt – I throw half of them away!

-In fact, for the next one I’m adopting Vince Gilligan’s screen-writing team’s approach, and one I’ve seen other writers discuss – lots of little notes, each with a plot-point, written on a lined card and pinned to a wall so they can be easily moved around.
+In fact, for the next one I’m adopting Vince Gilligan’s screen-writing team’s approach, and one I’ve seen other writers discuss – lots of individual plot-points, each written on a lined card and pinned to a wall so they can be easily moved around.

 Github is done.
 Remove any projects you have from Github, as soon as possible.
 I deleted my own account just then.